CBL

 What is CBL?

-CBL, or Cannabicyclol, is another minor cannabinoid found in the cannabis plant.
-Similar to other minor cannabinoids like CBN, CBL forms during the degradation process of the cannabinoid CBC.
-This process occurs when cannabis is exposed to UV light or oxygen.
+Similar to other minor cannabinoids like CBN, CBL forms during the degradation process of the cannabinoid cannabichromene (CBC).
+This process occurs when cannabis is exposed to UV light, heat, or air over time.
+Since it is only found in minute amounts, researchers must synthesize CBL for study – and it is not appreciably found in retail products nor sold as an isolate.

 Effects of CBL